Diagnostic Molecular Scientist

 Old Dominion University

-Old Dominion University offers a graduate certificate in molecular diagnostics that is specifically intended for those who possess a bachelor’s degree in biology, cytotechnology, medical technology, or related health disciplines and wish to enhance their lab knowledge and expertise in molecular-based methods.
+Old Dominion University offers a graduate certificate in molecular diagnostics.
+This certificate is specifically intended for those with bachelor’s degrees in biology, cytotechnology, medical technology, or related health disciplines and wish to enhance their lab knowledge and expertise in molecular-based methods.
 The program’s coursework prepares graduates for certification in molecular biology by the National Credentialing Agency for Laboratory Personnel or in molecular pathology by the American Society for Clinical Pathology (ASCP).

-This 12- to 15-credit program includes courses such as principles of molecular pathology and clinical diagnostics; molecular diagnostics laboratory; advanced clinical applications of molecular diagnostics; advanced molecular diagnostics laboratory; and an optional clinical laboratory internship.
+This 12- to 15-credit program includes principles of molecular pathology and clinical diagnostics; molecular diagnostics laboratory; advanced clinical applications of molecular diagnostics; advanced molecular diagnostics laboratory; and an optional clinical laboratory internship.

 • Location: Norfolk, VA